Feeling Left Out: Surviving FOMO

 Always affirm their feelings.
 Let them know it is normal and human to feel sad, upset, embarrassed, jealous, etc. when they are left out or humiliated on social media.

 Work through a solution.
-Be there to engage them in a conversation to work things through, and include them in deciding the best approach and solution.
+Be there to engage them in a conversation to work things through.
+Include them in deciding the best approach and solution.

 Create a distraction.
 Make plans with your teens to do things that they love and are good at—a sporting event, cooking class, movie night.
 When they are busy and happy, they are less apt to worry about what others are doing.